fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 curl https://get.fleek.network | bash
 ```

-Alternatively, which is a safer bet and as suggested in the [Is running the assited installer secure](#is-running-the-assisted-installer-secure), we have:
+Alternatively, which is a safer bet and as suggested in the [Is running the assisted installer secure](#is-running-the-assisted-installer-secure), we have:

 ```sh
 curl https://get.fleek.network > install-node-network.sh